YotpoLtd/metorikku/README.md

 * In streaming: number of processed records in batch

-You can also send any information you like to the instrumentation output within a metric.
+You can also send any information you like to the instrumentation output within a metric. by default the last column of the schema will be the field value. all other columns will be tags

 Check out the [example](examples/movies_metric.yaml) for further details.